Why You Should Trek Everest Three Passes 2026 – Top Reasons

 gokyo lake view

-Going beyond these lakes lies the Ngozumpa Glacier, long in length, longest in Nepal, and one of the biggest glaciers in the whole Himalayas.
+Going beyond these lakes lies the Ngozumpa Glacier, long in length, the longest in Nepal, and one of the biggest glaciers in the whole Himalayas.
 This giant river of ice is indeed a treat to the eyes, displaying the might of nature in full force.
 Gliding over an expanse of 36 kilometers!
 Crossing close to the Glacier adds to the spirit of adventure, particularly while walking towards Cho La Pass.

-Thrill of Lukla Flight
+Fascinating 30-minute Lukla Flight

 Well, if you did some research, you have definitely heard of the Lukla flight.
 The flight into Lukla is popularly renowned for the thrilling and spectacular scenes it provides, and it is not only the starting and the end point of the Three Passes Trekking Route.
-This approximate half-hour flight from Kathmandu into Lukla is in itself a stimulating adventure which previews the thrills that await in the trek.
+This approximate half-hour flight from Kathmandu to Lukla is in itself a stimulating adventure which previews the thrills that await in the trek.

 Tenzing-Hillary Airport is the official name of Lukla Airport, which is especially well-known for its steep, demanding runway at an altitude of 2,860 meters.
 The terrace of a very steeply sloped runway and Lukla Airport’s short runway require a great deal of care, especially in the case of unpredictable mountain weather.
 The bumpy, steep approach makes the flight famous for its thrilling takeoff and landing, not just with the passengers, but also with of an adventurous first taste.